skeeto/skeeto.github.com/_posts/2021-05-31-How-to-build-and-use-DLLs-on-Windows.markdown

     $ ./main
     4

-What if you already have the DLL and you need an import library?
+What if you already have the DLL and you just need an import library?
 GNU Binutils' `dlltool` can do this, though not without help.
 It cannot generate an import library from a DLL alone since it requires a `.def` file enumerating the exports.
 (Why?)
 What luck that we have a tool for